 Posted on Wednesday, May 1st, 2024 at 9:00 am

-If you’re unable to work due to a disability, you may be wondering if you can collect both long-term disability (LTD) benefits and Social Security disability benefits simultaneously.
-The answer is yes; you can receive both types of benefits at the same time.
+If you’re unable to work due to a disability, you may be wondering, “Can you collect long-term disability and Social Security at the same time?”
+The answer is yes; you can receive both types of benefits simultaneously.
 However, it’s essential to understand how these two programs interact and the potential impact of collecting both on your overall disability income.

 Understanding Long-Term Disability Insurance and Social Security Disability Benefits